atreyasha/git-hooks/README.md

 #### Pre-push hook

-`pre-push.sh` contains a simpler hook which, from its name, executes a workflow before pushing commits upstream.
+`pre-push` contains a simpler hook which, from its name, executes a workflow before pushing commits upstream.
 Here, we provide only one function:

 | Function       | Description                                                                                                                                   | Dependencies                                      |
 | :------------- | :-------------                                                                                                                                | :-----                                            |